 HISTORY OF FACEBOOK

 February 4 is the 10th birthday of the social networking site Facebook.
-What started back at Harvard — and initially only open to college students or those with email addresses that ended in .edu until September 2006 — Facebook is now the largest social network with over 1 billion people using it to connect with friends, relatives and co-workers around the world.
-Almost two thirds of the active users login daily.
-It is expected by 2015 the number of Facebook users could be larger than the population China.
-In January of 2009 it surpassed MySpace to become the largest social network in terms of US traffic.
+What started back at Harvard — and initially only open to college students or those with email addresses that ended in .edu until September 2006 — Facebook is now the largest social network with over 1 billion people using it to connect with friends, relatives, and co-workers around the world.
+Almost two-thirds of active users log in daily.
+It is expected by 2015 the number of Facebook users could be larger than the population of China.
+In January of 2009, it surpassed MySpace to become the largest social network in terms of US traffic.
 It is now the largest in the world, with most users outside the US.
 Increasingly users access it via mobile devices, with popular clients on many smartphones.

 Facebook is a company, a platform, an ecosystem, a brand, a phenomenon, a veritable force of modern culture.
 There are over 9 million applications on Facebook.
 Facebook Connect has become a popular authentication protocol.
 Over 4 million businesses have active Pages on Facebook.
 Even the History of the Holidays has a Facebook Page, check it out here.

 According to a recent Pew Research Center study, Facebook is used by: